SerxoLaxe/studio-tsar-backend/README.md

 # studio-tsar-backend
-backend for a tattoo studio CRM app
+backend for a tattoo studio CRM app written in Javascript, using Express as server framework and Mysql as database